-According to teacher Eddie Holton, the first question he will be asked next week when him and his students return to the classroom is: “Sir, when are we going out on the farm?”
+According to teacher Eddie Holton, the first question he will be asked next week when he and his students return to the classroom is: “Sir, when are we going out on the farm?”

 Holton teaches agricultural science to second-level students at the Maynooth Education Campus.